-In fact, back in 2014, they released Original HyperX cloud which was a mainstream success and led many people to call it the best gaming headset.
+In fact, back in 2014, they released the original HyperX cloud which was a mainstream success and led many people to call it the best gaming headset.

 So now that HyperX has released Cloud Alpha - the latest variant of cloud headset, let's see how it turned out.

-The earcups grip your head with enough to not fall, yet relaxing enough to not you uncomfortable.
+The earcups grip your head enough to not fall, yet relaxing enough to not make you uncomfortable.

 There's HyperX' logo on the outer side of these earcups that are covered in artificial leather.